LevonDem/PAIRADISE-1/README.md

 15. I2: List containing all exon inclusion counts for group 2.
 16. S2: List containing all exon skipping counts for group 2.

-## Example of Using the stand-alone PAIRADISE statistical model in R:
+## Example of Using the Stand-Alone PAIRADISE Statistical Model in R:

 Run the following example to test if PAIRADISE is working properly:
 ```